Playing the race card was how John Howard politicked, David Marr recalled in a 2017 essay.

 Australian Conservation Foundation nuclear free campaigner Dave Sweeney asserted last month that the Minerals Council of Australia was behind the inquiry into Latham’s nuclear bill, and the industry body is also the instigator of a similar inquiry into lifting the uranium ban in Victoria.

 This uranium push is also on the federal Coalition agenda.
-An inquiry into nuclear was held last year, which was spearheaded by then Liberal MP Keith Pitt, who’s since been promoted to resources minister.
+An inquiry into nuclear was held last year, which was spearheaded by then Nationals MP Keith Pitt, who’s since been promoted to resources minister.
 And he’s now calling for more investment in coal, gas and uranium to lift living standards.

 The right to be a bigot